iiYese/OMFG/README.md

 ## What
 **OMFG** is an accronym for *"Open Modding Framework (for) Games"*.
-OMFG's function is to be tool for games that rely heavily on community created content that helps them implement in editor modding tools for users.
+OMFG's function is to be tool for games that rely heavily on community created content to help them implement in editor modding tools for users.

 ## Why
 Modding exists currently in many games that allow community created content.